 Mobile applications allow the field workers to submit all documents to a shared platform where members of the back office can view them immediately and know what is going on in the field.
 This allows project managers to be more informed at all times and allows them to provide direct input or correct possible problems.
 On top of this, mobile capabilities allow the field workers to be able to request information, maintenance, etc. from the field which saves time and money.

 With mobile technology, workers in the field can submit daily reports, RFIs, emails, and any other form of communication in real-time and receive a response promptly.
 This means that there is no reason for the worker to leave the field to find information.
-If the worker doesn’t leave the field, they have more time to spend doing something productive which means staying on schedule.
+If the worker doesn’t leave the field, they have more time to spend doing their job which means staying on schedule.

 Never again will you have to shuffle through your file drawers frantically searching for a document you desperately need.
 With mobile technology, all documents are not only easy to create, but also kept in one place where they are easily searchable in a matter of seconds.
 This will save you the hassle of having to re-do documents or face problems due to incomplete documentation.